MA Educational Leadership / Course details

 Teaching and learning

-The course is taught by world-leading researchers who focus on the realities of professional practice through using the social sciences.
-This includes:
+The course is taught by world-leading researchers who focus on the realities of professional practice using the social sciences, this includes:

 - Dr Steve Courtney (an expert on school restructuring, change and leadership);

-- Tamsin McCaldin (an expert in student leadership and research methods).
+- Dr Tee McCaldin (an expert in assessment and examinations, student leadership and research methods).

 Coursework and assessment